Tools Learn Login Sign up

 Three things drive shorter certificate lifetimes, and they're all rational:

-• Revocation doesn't work.
 Browsers stopped honouring OCSP and CRLs years ago because they break load-time UX.
-The only reliable revocation mechanism is "wait for the cert to expire."
-If certs expire faster, the revocation window shrinks.
+The only reliable revocation is "wait for the cert to expire" — so shorter certs shrink the revocation window.

 ACME: The Protocol You're Already Using